CamWheeler135/homework/README.md

 This repo has all of the work I am doing to progress my coding and programming experience.

 ### Books
-Python Crash Course - Eric Matthes
+Python Crash Course 2nd Edition - Eric Matthes